NEW CREATIVES

 Real living wage traineeship programmes

-Our New Creatives programme is a unique, paid traineeship designed to launch the careers of emerging artists in Calderdale.
-Over six months participants will have the opportunity to earn, learn, and create at the same time, gaining invaluable skills and mentorship tailored to their artistic practice.
-This programme encourages artists to develop new cultural activities that engage and inspire local communities, sparking creativity throughout Calderdale.
+Our New Creatives programme was a unique, paid traineeship designed to launch the careers of emerging artists in Calderdale.
+Over five or six months our trainees had the opportunity to earn, learn, and create at the same time, gaining invaluable skills and mentorship tailored to their artistic practice.
+This programme was designed to encourage artists to develop new cultural activities that engage and inspire local communities, sparking creativity throughout Calderdale.

-With the support of our funders, Calderdale Metropolitan Borough Council’s Culture Grants and NHS linked charity Creative Minds, New Creatives seeks to address some of the challenges and barriers that exist in the cultural sector by empowering the next generation of visual artists underrepresented by the cultural sector.
+With the support of our funders, Calderdale Metropolitan Borough Council’s Culture Grants and NHS linked charity Creative Minds, New Creatives was developed to address some of the challenges and barriers that exist in the cultural sector by empowering the next generation of visual artists underrepresented by the cultural sector.

 Radix was an interactive and participatory exhibition created by Rachel Rea that explored themes around plant sciences, from microbial and visual stimuli to germinating and growing living plants.
-Through Rachel’s traineeship they learned more about the complexities of the world beneath our feet, the developed exhibition explored the pivotal role played by soil health to each stage of our lives and the ongoing climate emergency.
+Throughout her traineeship, Rachel learned more about the complexities of the world beneath our feet and developed an exhibition which explored the pivotal role played by soil health to each stage of our lives and the ongoing climate emergency.

-Stevie creates therapeutic mixed media artwork usually from recycled materials in a cosmic theme.
-Whilst exploring the many possibilities of the universe, her work is also focused on managing, maintaining and improving mental health while saving the environment at the same time.
+Stevie creates therapeutic mixed media artwork, usually from recycled materials, with a cosmic theme.
+While exploring the many possibilities of the universe, her work is also focused on managing, maintaining and improving mental health while saving the environment at the same time.
 During her traineeship Stevie staged an ambitious exhibition of her work in our gallery.
-She also developed and delivered a number of Junk Journaling workshops for people who use art to maintain or improve their wellbeing.
+She also developed and delivered a number of Junk Journaling workshops in order to encourage people to use art to maintain or improve their wellbeing.

 Through her traineeship, Rabia explored the patterns of genocide by investigating six countries that are currently struggling for human rights: Palestine, Sudan, Rakhine State Myanmar, Xinjiang China, Congo and Rwanda.